 - Next-generation technology: Exciting potential solar technologies include coupled solar + storage packages, solar panel recycling, community solar, long-duration solar storage and even floating solar photovoltaics (FSP).

 - Supply chain and infrastructure strategies: As outlined in the BBB Act, growing domestic supply chains will be a crucial area for growth in 2022.
 Bolstering sustainable public infrastructure for a growing population also remains a key focus for the Biden administration heading into the new year.

-- Developing a circular economy: In response to growing concern over the disposal of solar panels, end-of-life management (EoL) will be a key area of focus for some of the best solar companies and manufacturers in 2022.
+- Developing a circular economy: In response to growing concern over the disposal of solar panels, end-of-life management (EoL) will be a key area of focus for some of the best installers and manufacturers in 2022.
 We expect solar panel recycling and reuse to become more mainstream.